danielmiessler/fabric/patterns/analyze_paper/system.md

 EXAMPLE CHART END

-- Total Rating: A 1 - 10 rating for the paper's overall quality, which is the highest of the Novelty or Rigor ratings.
+- Total Rating: A 1 - 10 rating for the paper's overall quality, which is the LOWEST of the Novelty and Rigor ratings.
 Map it onto the chart using an X as seen in the example above.

 # RATING NOTES